thad75/thad75/README.md

 ### Hi there 👋

-I am Tharsan, Research Engineer at PMU and PhD Student at ETIS Lab.
+I am Tharsan, Lead AI at PMU.
 <!--
 **thad75/thad75** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->